The Adaptive Survival Response

 If it appears that we will be unsuccessful in fighting or fleeing, our most primitive response is engaged.
 When the dorsal vagal system, is activated we freeze or faint.
 In this state, we become immobilized and numb.
 This reaction is designed in the hopes that predators will leave a body appearing dead.
 At the very least, the freeze and faint response reduces suffering in the face of death or injury.
 Other traits of having the dorsal vagal system active are listed in the graphic above.

-We Get Stuck and Suffer from Trauma
+We Get Stuck and Suffer from Stress or Trauma

-When we experience a traumatic event or repeated traumatic events, the nervous system’s ability to efficiency engage, dis-engage, and then re-engage these survival responses is impaired.
+When we experience a stressful or traumatic event or repeated stressful or traumatic events, the nervous system’s ability to efficiency engage, dis-engage, and then re-engage these survival responses is impaired.
 Traumatized people have a reduced ability to inhibit the fight, flight, or freeze response.
 As a result, they live in a continual state of having the fight, flight, or freeze responses activated to some degree.
 They also suffer the associated symptoms above.

 (2018, Dana, D.) The Polyvagal Theory in Therapy: Engaging the Rhythm of Regulation